Zulay Henao

-Zulay Henao (born March 22, 1979) is a Colombian-American film and television actress.
-She has co-starred in a number of films such as Illegal Tender (2007), Fighting (2009), Takers (2010), Boy Wonder (2011), Hostel: Part III, The Single Moms Club (2014), True Memoirs of an International Assassin (2016).
-In 2014 she began starring as one of the lead characters in the Oprah Winfrey Network series, If Loving You Is Wrong.
+Zulay Henao (born March 22, 1979) is an American film and television actress.
+Since first appearing in the 2005 independent production Film 101, she has appeared in numerous films and single episodes of television series, as well as appearing as a series regular in Love Thy Neighbor (2013), If Loving You Is Wrong (2014–2020), and a recurring role in The Oath (2019).

 Early life

 Henao was born in Medellín, Antioquia, Colombia.
 She and her family emigrated to New Jersey.
 After high school she served three years with the U.S. Army.
-Henao enrolled at the New York Conservatory for Dramatic Arts to study acting.
+After the service, Henao enrolled at the New York Conservatory for Dramatic Arts to study acting.

 Career

 Henao appeared in two small films, and in 2007 made her television debut in an episode of Lifetime drama series, Army Wives.
 In the same year she also guest-starred on Law & Order: Special Victims Unit.
 Also in 2007, Henao had supporting roles in films Illegal Tender and Feel the Noise.
-In 2008 she starred in the horror film Grizzly Park where she met her best friend and co star Julie Skon, who was pregnant with her first child Layla White during the filming, and appeared opposite Charles S. Dutton in a Lifetime Original Movie Racing for Time.
+In 2008 she starred in the horror film Grizzly Park, and appeared opposite Charles S. Dutton in a Lifetime Original Movie Racing for Time.

 In 2009, Henao had the female lead role in the sports film Fighting alongside Channing Tatum, and also appeared in the science fiction film S. Darko.
 In 2011 she starred in the independent psychological-thriller film, Boy Wonder.
 Henao also has appeared in Takers (2010) and Hostel: Part III (2011).

 In 2013, Henao began starring as regular on the Oprah Winfrey Network sitcom, Love Thy Neighbor.
 She left the show after a single season.
 Henao starred opposite Nia Long, Wendi McLendon-Covey, and Amy Smart in the 2014 film The Single Moms Club, directed by Tyler Perry.
 She later was cast in same role of television adaptation of film, called If Loving You Is Wrong.
 Also in 2014, Henao was cast as adult film legend Vanessa del Rio, in an untitled biopic directed by Thomas Mignone.
 She later left the project and was replaced by Vivian Lamolli.
 In 2019, she had a recurring roles in The Oath and Stumptown.

 Personal life

 Henao is in a relationship with Kevin Connolly.
-Together they had a baby girl, Kennedy Cruz, in early June 2021.
+The couple are parents to daughter Kennedy Cruz, born in June 2021.